 • First Lady Eleanor Roosevelt is one of many notable guests at the first annual dinner in New York.

-• Two large commodity donations provide U.S. families with a ton of seed beans and five tons of clothing, shoes, books and toys.
+• Two large commodity donations provide U.S. families with a ton of bean seeds and five tons of clothing, shoes, books and toys.

 • The Bushel and a Peck program of home vegetable gardening for canning and income expands to Kentucky.

 • The International Save the Children Fund of America becomes Save the Children Federation.

 • U.S. school programs begin to provide hot lunches and recreation areas to poor rural students in nine states.

 • Expansion to Europe: Clothing, food, blankets and medicine go to children displaced by World War II in Austria, England, Finland, France, Germany and Italy.